MicrosoftDocs/SupportArticles-docs/support/browsers/dot-matrix-printer-wrong-output-font.md

 The font _size_ on a printout is sometimes either too large or too small when all the following are true:

-- You print to a dot-matrix printer.
+- You print to a dot matrix printer.
 - You print using IE8.
 - You are on Windows XP or Windows 7.

 The font size can be too large or too small.

 Additionally, _overlap_ between adjacent characters might exist.
-However, this overlap problem does not exist when printing to a dot-matrix printer from the earlier versions IE7 and IE6.
-Nor does any overlap occur with printers that are not dot-matrix, even when IE8 is used.
+However, this overlap problem does not exist when printing to a dot matrix printer from the earlier versions IE7 and IE6.
+Nor does any overlap occur with printers that are not dot matrix, even when IE8 is used.

-One dot-matrix printer model that IE8 has this inter-operation problem with is Epson LX-300+II.
+One dot matrix printer model that IE8 has this inter-operation problem with is Epson LX-300+II.

 ## Workarounds